Table of Contents

 For Dim Sum, eat where the locals go and avoid any place where the oriental/occidental ratio seems close.
 Locals go to Royal Seafood 103 Mott St New York, NY 10013 (212) 219-2338 versus a place like Golden Unicorn 18 EAST BROADWAY, NEW YORK, NY 10002 TEL: (212) 941-0911.
 Upon entering, go to the guy with the microphone and tell him how many in your party and he will hand you a number.
 Numbers are announced in Cantonese, so be sure to tell him to say yours in English.

 Once seated, you’ll be given a ticket which you’ll hand the ladies with the food carts to stamp every time you order a dish.
 Be sure to ask them to open the little steam baskets, so you can view the choices.
 Sometimes, they just say in Chinese what they have in their cart.

 Dim Sum is only available during the morning and early part of the afternoon, so if you want regular fare, a place we recommend is HK Wonton Garden 79 Mulberry St, New York, NY 10013.
 After a visit to this humble eatery, you’ll understand how a wonton soup is supposed to really taste.

 Both eateries are true cultural experiences which will make the teens feel like they have been made part of one of the beautiful subcultures that make New York a wonderful melting pot.
 It also happens to be one of the most fun things to do in NYC with teens.

-Hope this list helps and see you and your teen(s) in New York this summer.
+Hope this list helps and see you and your teen(s) in New York.